ManavSingh/Resume/README.md

 # Resume
-This is my Resume.
-It is a description of my qualifications and experiences.
+This is a .tex file of my Resume.
+It can be opened and compiled using any LaTeX distribution.
+You will need to compile it using XeLaTeX.